isomerpages/nyp-sirs/_services/1i-sgus-programme.md

 <img src="images-2021/Services-CareerServices-SGUS-Overview.png" style="width:100%;">

-<p>The SGUS Programme administered by the Singapore Institute of Retail Studies (SIRS) is a 6 months full-time training programme designed to help Singapore Citizens and Singapore Permanent Residents (PRs) to upskill and reskill themselves with industry-relevant skills and knowledge, to boost their employability to take on new or enhanced job opportunities in the retail and new sectors as the economy recovers.
+<p>The SGUS Programme, administered by the Singapore Institute of Retail Studies (SIRS), is a six-month full-time training programme designed to help Singapore Citizens and Singapore Permanent Residents (PRs) upskill and reskill with industry-relevant skills and knowledge.
+The programme aims to boost their employability, and help them take on new or enhanced job roles in retail and new sectors as the economy recovers.
 The programme operates on a Train-and-Place model, where trainees receive career advisory, guidance and employment placement assistance from SIRS at no cost.</p>

-<p>Besides strengthening skills portfolio for enhanced competitiveness and employability, trainees can also establish a strong support network among peers and industry professionals.</p>
+<p>Besides strengthening their skills portfolio for enhanced competitiveness and employability, trainees can also establish a strong support network among peers and industry professionals.</p>

 <h4>How Can Trainees Benefit?</h4>

 <b>Close to 100% Subsidised Course Fee</b>
-<p>Course fees are extremely affordable with close to 100% subsidised fee at only $500 nett for a 6-month programme.
+<p>Course fees are extremely affordable with close to 100% subsidised fee at only $500 nett for a six-month programme.
 Trainees can use their SkillsFuture Credit, including the top-ups announced in 2020 Unity Budget, to offset the nett course fee.</p>

 <b>Up to $7,200 of Training Allowance</b>
-<p>Trainees can receive a training allowance of $1,200 per month throughout the 6 months programme, for up to $7,200 for the full duration.
+<p>Trainees can receive a training allowance of $1,200 per month throughout the six-month programme, capped at $7,200 for the full duration.
 This is subject to minimum attendance requirement and successful completion.</p>

 <h4>SGUnited Skills (SGUS) Programmes:</h4>
 <ul>